Composable Verification in the Circuit-Model via Magic-Blindness: Introduction

-It is constructed from intermediate functionalities using composable security: one that allows a Client to delegate a Clifford layer while hiding whether a magic state is injected (Resource~\ref{resource:blind-gate}), and one that allows delegation of a Clifford layer followed by Pauli measurements while hiding the underlying quantum state (Resource~\ref{resource:blind-meas}).
-Those constructions are described in Section \ref{section:blindness}.
-While clearly being inspired by the gadget of~\cite{B18how}, thses resources are more atomic and allow a greater freedom when generating test rounds.
+It is constructed from intermediate functionalities using composable security: one that allows a Client to delegate a Clifford layer and a state injection while hiding which state is injected (Resource~\ref{resource:blind-gate}), and one that allows delegation of a Clifford layer followed by Pauli measurements while hiding the underlying quantum state (Resource~\ref{resource:blind-meas}).
+Those constructions are described in Section~\ref{section:blindness}.
+While clearly analogous to the gadget of~\cite{B18how}, these resources are more atomic and allow greater freedom when generating test runs.

-\begin{theorem}[Security of Magic-Blind DQC, informal] For any computation specified by a sequence of Clifford and single-qubit state injection layers, the Magic-Blind DQC protocol allows a Client to delegate the computation while revealing to the Server only the Clifford structure.
+\begin{theorem}[Security of Magic-Blind DQC, informal] For any computation specified by a sequence of Clifford and state injection layers, the Magic-Blind DQC Protocol~\ref{informal:protocol:mblind_DQC} allows a Client to delegate the computation while revealing to the Server only the Clifford structure (gates and location) and not the injected states.
 The Client’s quantum communication consists of $n+t$ qubits, where $n$ is the input size and $t$ is the number of injected states. \end{theorem}

-\paragraph{Efficient and composable verification in the circuit-model.} Building up on the above, we provide a composable verification protocol in the circuit-model.
-We show that it is efficient as its security error is negligible, and is tolerant to global noise provided it is under some given threshold.
+\paragraph{Efficient, noise-robust, and composable verification in the circuit-model.} Building on the above, we provide a composable verification protocol in the circuit-model.
+We first prove that the protocol is correct, \textit{i.e.}, that it performs the intended verified DQC functionality when both parties behave honestly and operate perfectly.
+We also prove its robustness to circuit-level noise, that is, that the ideal functionality can still be achieved when one of the honest parties (the Server) is affected by circuit-level noise.
+Finally, we prove its security against arbitrary behavior when the Server stops being honest.
+Overall, the protocol is efficient because it approximates an ideal functionality up to a negligible construction error.

-The protocol presented in Section~\ref{section:verification} works by using the Magic-Blind DQC to interleave blindly test and computation rounds.
-Each test is designed as a computation with same Clifford structure but only stabilizer states are injected that makes the measurement outcome of a chosen qubit deterministic, so that it can be checked efficiently.
-It is then possible to show that the security error is decreasing exponentially with the number of rounds, and quantum communication per round is scaling linearly in the $T$-count:
+The protocol presented in Section~\ref{section:verification} works by using the Magic-Blind DQC to interleave test and computation rounds blindly.
+Each test is designed as a computation with the same Clifford structure, but with only stabilizer states injected, making the measurement outcome of a chosen qubit deterministic and thus efficiently checkable.
+It is then possible to show that the security error decreases exponentially with the number of rounds, while the quantum communication per round scales linearly in the $\T$-count.